WHO WE ARE

 Historic Preservation

-The Kump House preservation work utilizes a 10-year plan developed by the Mills Group recognizing that the KEC is an adaptive reuse of the property which includes the house and about 6 acres.
+The Kump House preservation work utilizes a 10-year plan developed by the Mills Group, which recognizes that the KEC is an adaptive reuse of the property, which includes the house and about 6 acres.

-• Completely furnished with all furnishings original to the house
+Furnished with almost all original furnishings to the house

 Heritage Apple Orchard and Elkins Tree Board Nursery